Chaskel Besser

 Chaskel Besser (born Chaskiel Koszycki; February 12, 1923 – February 9, 2010) was an Orthodox rabbi for much of the 20th and early 21st century, and a member of Radomsk Chassidic movement.
 He lived in Manhattan, New York.
 He was born in Katowice, Poland and lived there until the dual Nazi and Soviet invasion of Poland in 1939.
 He was affiliated with Congregation B’nai Israel Chaim in New York.

 His original family name, Koszycki, was changed by his father while the family still lived in Poland.
-His father, a successful businessman, and close associate of the Radomsker Rebbe, moved to pre-war Palestine.
+His father, a successful businessman, and close associate of the Radomsker Rebbe, moved to pre-war Palestine after his identity was stolen and his family threatened by gangsters.
 After Besser escaped Poland and Europe in 1939, he was reunited with his family in Tel Aviv.
 He came to the United States in 1949, together with members of his family.

 He is the subject of a book written by Warren Kozak called The Rabbi of 84th Street.
 He appeared in the television program The Jews of New York talking about the experience of Jews in pre-World War II Germany.

-Besser was the principal spiritual leader of the renewal of Polish Jewish life, and traveled there frequently to teach until not long before the end of his life.
-He helped to find Jews and rebuild Jewish life in Poland towards the end of the communist era, partnering with Ronald S. Lauder.
+Besser was the principal spiritual leader in the renewal of Polish Jewish life.
+He traveled there frequently to teach until not long before his death.
+Toward the end of the communist era, he helped find Jews and rebuild Jewish life in Poland by partnering with Ronald S. Lauder.
 This partnership established Besser as the Director of the Ronald S. Lauder Foundation for Poland.